aws-samples/aws-nitro-enclaves-certificate-manager-sample/README.md

 - A Route53 A record
 - A Network Access Control List
 - A Security Group
-- A ACM certificate for the provided domain
+- An ACM certificate for the provided domain
 - A DNS validation record in Route53 for the certificate
 - A sample EC2 Auto Scaling group with two instances using a Nitro Enclaves enabled sample Amazon Linux 2 AMI